tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Come and learn how SQL Server fits into your company's strategy on virtualization and private cloud.
 We talk talk about SQL Server feautures that are relevant in virtualization and private cloud deployment,why Hyper-V is better for SQL Server virtualization,the upcoming HP Database Consolidation...

-**[What's New in Microsoft SQL Server Code-Named “Denali” for SQL Server Integration Services][33]**
+**[What's New in Microsoft SQL Server Code-Named "Denali" for SQL Server Integration Services][33]**

 Matt Masson Database & Business Intelligence 300 – Advanced DBI317 Day 3 May 18, 2011 from 3:15PM to 4:30PM

-This session shows off the new features of Microsoft SQL Server Integration Services in SQL Server code-named “Denali”.
+This session shows off the new features of Microsoft SQL Server Integration Services in SQL Server code-named "Denali".
 Using customer scenarios,we demonstrate the migration process and highlight the benefits of the new SSIS server architecture.
 We cover the many improvements made to increase...

 **[Upsizing and Modernizing with the Microsoft BI Stack and Fast Track Data Warehouse][34]**